 X. Maximum household monthly debt is 14%, with target 10%.
 Combined monthly debt + PITI + $50 maintenance savings may not exceed 42% of gross monthly income.

 XI.
 Home must be inspected by WCHA and certified building inspector.
 Home may be inspected by local code official.

 a.
 Home must meet HUD Housing Quality Standards at time of closing; or

 b.
 Have a citation resolution plan that will typically entail 2nd/3rd mortgage financing either through the local municipality or the WCHA.

-XV.
+b.
 Lender will not consider Winnebago Homebuyer Program assistance as a debt in regards to calculating homebuyer monthly debt obligations.
 WCHA assistance will be in the form of a 0%, deferred loan, with no payments due until time of sale, transfer of possession, or use of property for means other than primary residency.
 Assistance can include downpayment, closing costs, and rehab.
 WCHA mortgages will be signed at closing.
-Assistance is determined by need on a case by case basis, with an average amount of $11,000.00.
-Lender should use $10,000.00 as initial entry for applicant processing.
+Assistance is determined by need on a case by case basis, with an average amount between $8,000.00 and $12,000.00.
+Lender should use $10,000.00 as initial entry estimate for applicant processing.